 The GGA is a thriving state-wide network of over 60 local grower groups with a collective membership base exceeding 4,000 WA farm enterprises.
 The diverse network of grower groups spread across multiple sectors of agriculture and operate with a wide range of scale and purpose.

 The Grower Group Alliance was established almost 20 years ago by grower groups, for grower groups with the intent of building capacity and collaboration between grower groups, researchers and funding bodies.
-As the GGA Network has matured, that intent holds strong and the GGA Network of today is considered to be of high value to our state agricultural ecosystem.
-It is widely recognised that a functional, farmer-led network of WA grower groups supported by aligned associate organisations has and will attract network scale research and innovation investment into WA.
+As the GGA network matures, that intent holds strong and the diverse GGA network of today is considered high value to our state and national agricultural ecosystem.

 Benefits of Membership

 Members of GGA become more visible in the industry, better connected and gain access to collaborative opportunities.
 It is widely recognised that a functional, farmer-led network of WA grower groups has and will attract network scale research and innovation investment into WA.
 Through the Grower Group Alliance, together we grow.

 1. Visibility | Members of GGA position themselves for high visibility and access to collaborative opportunities.

 2. Influence | Members formalise their status as a GGA stakeholder with input and ability to advocate for their interests.

 3. Opportunity | Members receive priority access to GGA Brokered Programs and Capacity Building activities.